-Scenario I: Synchronizing traffic lights after clearing an accident
+Scenario I: synchronizing traffic lights after clearing an accident.
 Consider for example, a city block where a traffic-related event (e.g. an accident) has occurred and where, as a consequence, a large number of vehicles are co-located.
 Once the traffic event has been cleared, relying on the existing scheduling of the traffic lights will not help dissipate the huge traffic backlog in an efficient way.
 We envision a solution to this problem where the vehicles themselves will pool their computational resources together creating the effect of a powerful super-computer that will recommend to a higher authority a way of rescheduling the traffic lights that will serve the purpose of de-congesting the afflicted area as fast as possible.
-Figure 1 illustrates a typical down-town congestion situation in which the AVC concept can be valuable.
-We note that, in general, the solution cannot involve a handful of traffic light but may require rescheduling the traffic lights in a large geographic area.
+We note that, in general, the solution cannot involve a handful of traffic lights but may require rescheduling the traffic lights in a large geographic area.